-The contractual arrangements for multi-storey residential projects are now commonly delivered under a design and construct method (D&C).
+The contractual arrangements for multi-storey residential projects are now commonly delivered under the design and construct method (D&C).
 D&C is a procurement form designed to shift risk and cut costs /improve profits and is often at odds with quality, particularly when the ultimate owners (in multi-residential) are not involved in the process.

 Under this method, there is no independent oversight of construction techniques and limited oversight of adherence to codes, standards and council approvals.
 D&C methods often result in consultants such as architects and engineers becoming sub-consultants to building contractors and being kept at a distance during the construction phase.

-Issues to be addressed include the following:
+Issues that will need to be carefully considered and addressed include the following: